for Windows 9x/Me/NT/2000/XP x86,x64/2003,2008 x86,x64/Vista x86,x64/Windows 7 x86,x64.

 directly into a database with a date and time stamp on each entry.
 I want

-open at the time, unless the software has the ability to open Access.
+open at the time unless the software can open Access.

 Fig.1.
 Serial data captured